nanda-mik/shubha-resume/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
-3. Run `yarn install` to install the project dependencies.
+3. Run `npm install` to install the project dependencies.
 4. Edit the `Schemas/Data.js` file with your personal information.

 ### Running the App 🏃

-1. Run `yarn dev` or `npm run dev` to start the app.
+1. Run `npm run dev` to start the app.
 2. Open your browser and navigate to `http://localhost:5173`.

 ### TODO 📝

 - ✅ Add Light / Dark mode.
-- ✅ Add Snowflakes mode.
 - ✅ Migrate from CRA to VITE.
 - ✅ Add PDF generation.
 - 🟡 Improve project structure.